-MAPS 2018-1 Limited (formerly AABS Limited up to 19 April 2018), an exempted company organised under the laws of Bermuda and resident in Ireland for Irish tax purposes with its registered office located at Clarendon House, 2 Church Street,

-Hamilton, HM11, Bermuda.
+MAPS 2018-1 MAPS 2018-1 Limited, an exempted company organised under the laws of Bermuda and resident in Ireland for Irish tax purposes with its registered office located at Clarendon House, 2 Church Street, Hamilton, HM11, Bermuda.
 MAPS 2018-1 Group MAPS 2018-1 Limited and its consolidated subsidiaries.

-Period The financial year ended 31 March 2020.
+Financial Year The financial year ended 31 March 2021.